donmor/mergerfs-tools/README.md

                          * different-time : have different mtimes
                          * same-hash      : have the same md5sum
                          * different-hash : have different md5sums
   -H, --hash=            Hashers used with -i (default: md5).
-Possible to
-                         use multiple hashers in turn (separated by commas).
+                         Can be used multiple times, used in turn.
                          Available values: sha1, sha224, sha256, sha384,
                          sha512, sha3_224, sha3_256, sha3_384, sha3_512,
                          shake_128, shake_256, blake2b, blake2, md5,